HP Printer not connecting to wifi

 HP printers' compact design, distinctive features, and fast printing make them some of the best printers.
 It facilitates users to connect their printers to the computer using WiFi.
 Wireless connectivity enables users to print wirelessly without the necessity of USB cables.
 WiFi allows the printer to stay connected with any device such as a computer, mobile, laptop, or tablet over the Internet.

-Although they offer exceptional printing solutions, sometimes you might find the HP printer not connecting to WiFi.
+Is your HP printer not connecting to Wi-Fi even after multiple attempts?.
 You may experience this issue when you do not follow the steps correctly.
-Moreover, you can also find this problem because of many other reasons.
+Moreover, you can also find this problem because of many reasons, such as network changes, outdated drivers, or incorrect settings.
 In order to resolve the WiFi issue, the user must know the root cause of this problem.
 You must understand the printer's inability to connect to WiFi or the Internet.

 Reasons why the HP printer not connecting to WiFi